decisionforce/pgdrive/docs/source/get_start.rst

             env.reset()
     env.close()

-Any Reinforcement Algorithms and Imitation Learning Algorithms are compatible with PGDrive.
+Any Reinforcement Learning algorithms and Imitation Learning algorithms are compatible with PGDrive.

 Pre-defined Environments
 #############################